kalpitjain/FinBot/README.md

 ## ✨ Features

 - 💬 **Natural Language Chat** - Ask questions in plain English
+- � **Dynamic Data Fetching** - GPT intelligently fetches only the data you need (e.g., "last 1 month", "this week", "Jan to March")
 - 📊 **Transaction Analysis** - Automatic categorization and insights
 - 📈 **Spending Patterns** - Identify trends and unusual expenses
 - 🔍 **Category Breakdown** - See where your money goes
 - 🎯 **Smart Recommendations** - AI-powered financial advice
 - 📱 **Responsive Design** - Works on desktop and mobile
 - 🔒 **Privacy First** - All data stays local (sample data used)
+- 🛠️ **OpenAI Function Calling** - GPT uses tools to fetch precise data based on your queries

 ## 🚀 Quick Start